AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/local-development-access-token.md

 ### The Sample External Application

 We'll create a simple external JavaScript application to illustrate how to programmatically access AEM as a Cloud Service over HTTPS using the local developer access token.
 This illustrates how _any_ application or system running outside of AEM, regardless of framework or language, can use the access token to programmatically authenticate to, and access, AEM as a Cloud Service.
-In the [next section](./service-credentials.md) we'll update this application code to support the approach for generating a token for production use.
+In the [next section](./service-credentials.md), we'll update this application code to support the approach for generating a token for production use.

 This sample application is run from the command line, and updates AEM asset metadata using AEM Assets HTTP APIs, using the following flow:

 1. Reads in parameters from the command line (`getCommandLineParams()`)
 1. Obtains the access token used to authenticate to AEM as a Cloud Service (`getAccessToken(...)`)
-1. Lists all assets in a AEM asset folder specified in a command line parameters (`listAssetsByFolder(...)`)
+1. Lists all assets in a AEM asset folder specified in a command-line parameters (`listAssetsByFolder(...)`)
-1. Update listed assets' metadata with values specified in command line parameters (`updateMetadata(...)`)
+1. Update listed assets' metadata with values specified in command-line parameters (`updateMetadata(...)`)

 The key element in programmatically authenticating to AEM using the access token is adding an Authorization HTTP request header to all HTTP requests made to AEM, in the following format: